 Different MT systems have been developed for different industries and requirements.
 Some “engines” are made for translating from European languages into other ones, for example.
 In some cases, machine translation text is then post-edited by a human, with support for creating glossaries based on subject area:

 MT tools are useful for professional translation agencies, who must handle larger and larger flows of manuals, guides and other technical documents into foreign languages.

 Machine translation from smartCAT can be used even without special dictionaries or glossaries, saving you time and effort.
 This approach is ideal for everyday correspondence and handling large amounts of interoffice communication.
 Today's tools can even process HTML documents without a hitch, since they include a special browser and other utilities.
 These machine translators are easy to use and available in both free and premium versions.

 Whether or not you have existing glossaries and materials to help your machine translator “learn,” you can always add industry-specific and language-specific dictionaries.
 Smart MT systems are aware of morphology, which means that they understand all the forms taken by a word (so “go” is correctly understood as related to “went,” although “go” and “went” sound nothing alike).

 Despite the amazing progress made, machine translation still has its drawbacks.
 It is limited to the rules and algorithms that have been programmed into it.
 Human language is incredibly diverse and sometimes vague, so misunderstandings are bound to crop up.
 One solution for making MT output more consistent and fluid, while fixing the biggest mistakes, is post-editing.
 This refers to when a human reviews MT output and manually corrects the text.

-Several machine translation engines are available in SmartCAT, including ones from Google, Bing, and ABBYY.
+Several machine translation engines are available in smartCAT, including ones from Google and Bing.
 By signing up you instantly gain access to MT, glossary management, translation memory, vendor management, and all the latest tools for translation and localization.
-More information about SmartCAT features is available on the product site.
+More information about smartCAT features is available on the product site.